-Penny Stones is a great game for families of kids with all ages because they are a great way of starting conversations.
+Apples to Apples is a great game for families of kids with all ages because it is a great way of starting conversations and getting to know each other.
 In fact, according to the University of Michigan, Time Use Study children spend only 45 minutes per week in conversation with any family member!
-Counselors found that playing with Penny Stones had a very positive (55.6%) affect on their student’s conversation skills.
-The best part is it gets kids and parents talking about important issues like life skills and relationships.
+This game will help get families talking and laughing together.

 I love this game!
 Charades can be a little boring especially for teens.
 Reverse Charades is a great way to get teens, kids and parents involved over the holidays.
 I especially love the way this encourages non-verbal communication amongst players—a lost art in the digital age!